 Regina Humane Society Lost & Found Contact Information

-- File a Lost Report with the Regina Humane Society.
-It is best if you upload a detailed photo of your lost pet and provide as much detail about them as possible including tattoo and microchip numbers.
+- Submit a Lost Report with the Regina Humane Society.
+It is best to upload a detailed photo of your lost pet and provide as much detail about them as possible including tattoo and microchip numbers.

-- Once a Lost Report is filed, a lost poster will be automatically generated on the Regina Humane Society (RHS) website for your missing pet.
+- Once a Lost Report is filed, a lost poster will be automatically generated for your missing pet.
 These are beneficial to hand out to neighbors and mail carriers.
-Effective lost posters and social media have proven to be two of the most effective ways of reuniting pets with their owners.
-While the automatically generated lost posters from the RHS are sufficient for handing out to people directly, it’s ideal to make publicly posted lost posters more colorful and attention grabbing.
-For more information on how to create an efficient lost poster visit http://www.missingpetpartnership.org/recovery-tips/posters-5555/.
+Effective Lost Posters and social media have proven to be two of the most effective ways of reuniting pets with their owners.
+While the automatically generated lost posters from the RHS are sufficient for handing out to people directly, it’s ideal to make publicly posted lost posters more colorful and attention-grabbing.

-- Visit the Regina Humane Society Lost and Found Department on a regular basis (we recommend every 2 days) to receive a tour to view all Shelter pets.
-Keep in mind, the stressful shelter environment can cause any animal to become unsafe to handle inhibiting RHS staff’s ability to check lost pets for identification in order to contact potential owners in a timely manner.
+- Visit the Regina Humane Society Lost and Found Department regularly (we recommend every 2 days) to view all shelter pets.
+Keep in mind the stressful shelter environment may cause any animal to become unsafe to handle inhibiting RHS staff’s ability to check lost pets for identification in order to contact potential owners in a timely manner.

-- If your address or phone number have changed since your pet was tattooed, microchipped or licensed, ensure contact information is updated with the appropriate agencies.
+- If your address or phone number has changed since your pet was tattooed, microchipped or licensed, ensure contact information is updated with the appropriate agencies.

 - Microchips: Contact the microchip company directly to update contact information.

-- Tattoos: Contact the Veterinary Clinic who administered the tattoo as well as the RHS to update contact information.
+- Tattoos: Contact the Veterinary Clinic that administered the tattoo and the RHS to update contact information.